codezforhire/codezforhire/README.md

 - 👋 Hi, I’m @codezforhire, (aka anass mrizig if you're hiring :)
-- 🌱 I’m currently learning c, c++, c#, pyton, java, javascript, html5 and arduino.
+- 🌱 I'm currently a student working towards becoming a fullstack devoloper.
 - 💞️ I’m looking to collaborate on projects where i'll learn new skills and experiences mainly.
 - 📫 reach me though my gmail for further questions whatsoever at anassmrizig@gmail.com